IEEE-GRSS-SRM/SRMIST-COE-Grievance-Application/README.md

 - user_registration_number -> Registration number of the user (can be obtained from google oauth using SRM mail).
 - user_campus -> Campus of user's university (eg., Kattangulatur).
 - user_department -> Department to which the user belongs to.
+- user_degree -> The degree whose learning / faculty work pertains to.

 ***